 The need for consensus

-The main difference between teaching and many respected professions is not just that we disagree, it is that there is no shared understanding of what we are doing.
+The main difference between teaching and the more respected professions is not just that we disagree, it is that there is no widely shared understanding of what we are doing.
 We lack a shared ‘theory of learning’ to underpin our thinking.
 This theory creates the questions which researchers then try to solve.
 The reason midwives Anita and Amrita agree is because they share a theoretical understanding of the birthing process and its complications.

 The emerging consensus

-The good news is that all the basic ingredients for a shared theory (and from there a respected profession) already exist.
+The good news is that all the basic ingredients for a shared theory (and from there a more respected profession) already exist.
 Among those who look at the evidence there is very little disagreement.
 Blog posts by the Learning Scientists do not clash with the output from the Education Endowment Foundation (EEF).
 Hattie’s Visible Learning list is quite compatible with the EEF and other evidence compilations.